Essex Olympian Football League

 The Essex Olympian Football League is a football competition based in England, founded in the 1966–67 season.
 It has a total of six senior divisions and one under 21 division.
 The Premier Division sits at step 7 (or level 11) of the National League System and it is a feeder to Division One South of the Eastern Counties Football League.
 Between 1986 and 2005, the league was known as the Essex Intermediate League.

 Clubs to progress up the pyramid from the league include Billericay Town, Brentwood Town, Bowers United, Sawbridgeworth Town, Burnham Ramblers, Hullbridge Sports and Great Wakering Rovers.

-The clubs that finish in the top three of the Colchester & East Essex League, Romford & District League or the Southend Borough & District Combination can apply to join the lowest level of the Essex Olympian League.